google-ar/WebARonTango/README.md

 ## <a name="how_to_install_and_use_the_prototype">How to install and use the Chromium WebAR prototype</a>

 The `bin` folder in this repo holds the precompiled versions of Chromium that support the WebAR API.
 Check the [Supported devices](#supported_devices) section to learn what devices/platforms are currently supported and have been tested.
+If you install and execute the build on a non-tango device, a warning message will be shown and you won't be able to use the application.

 ### <a name="how_to_install_and_use_the_chromium_webar_prototype_on_android">How to install and use the Chromium WebAR prototype on Android</a>